crolllab/teaching/Microbiome_Applications/README.md

 - Familiarity with the work in R, RStudio, and Quarto
 - Sumarize and visualize microbiome composition data
 - Assess differences among groups of samples

+## Handing in your work

+- Please hand in your answers to the questions (see below) by rendering the Quarto document to HTML or PDF and upload it to the Moodle platform.
+You only need to hand in your work at the end of the _second session_.

 ## Connection to the server

-- Open a web browser and go to the URL: `http://legcompute3.unine.ch:8787`
+- Open a web browser and go to the URL: [http://legcompute3.unine.ch:8787](http://legcompute3.unine.ch:8787)
-- Log in with your credentials
+- Log in with your credentials (see below).

 ```
 MA-Antoine